Sarv/dynamic-dashboard/documentation/Dashboard_Module_Functions.md

-## Documentation: `Dashboard_Module_Functions`
+## Documentation: `DASHBOARD_MODULE_FUNCTIONS`

-This documentation will break down the purpose, structure, and logic of the `Dashboard_Module_Functions` constant.
+This documentation will break down the purpose, structure, and logic of the `DASHBOARD_MODULE_FUNCTIONS` constant.
 It is designed to help other AI models or developers understand its usage and how it integrates into the dynamic dashboard module.

 ----------

 #### Overview

-`Dashboard_Module_Functions` defines the **functions** or **operations** that can be performed within the context of a dynamic dashboard.
+`DASHBOARD_MODULE_FUNCTIONS` defines the **functions** or **operations** that can be performed within the context of a dynamic dashboard.
 These functions represent various data processing or aggregation types, such as `sum`, `average`, `max`, `min`, and `date_histogram`.
 Each function specifies the requirements, valid data types, and the axis it operates on.

 This constant is fundamental for ensuring that the appropriate function is applied to the correct data type and axis during dashboard generation.
 It enables validation and mapping of functions to different types of data, ensuring compatibility and correct output.

 ----------

-### Structure of `Dashboard_Module_Functions`
+### Structure of `DASHBOARD_MODULE_FUNCTIONS`

-The structure of `Dashboard_Module_Functions` is an array of objects, where each object represents a specific function.
+The structure of `DASHBOARD_MODULE_FUNCTIONS` is an array of objects, where each object represents a specific function.
 Each function contains several properties that define its characteristics:

 1.  **Function Name**: The name of the function (e.g., `sum`, `average`, `date_histogram`).
 2.  **Key**: A unique identifier for the function, useful for internal operations and referencing in the system.